009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 - speech recognition
 - PyAudio
 -> If you want to use audio input from microphones, PyAudio is also necessary.
 If not installed, the library will still work, but Microphone will be undefined.
-- save audio input as a file
-- process audio input to text

 The official PyAudio builds seem to be broken on Windows.
 As a result, in the installers folder you will find unofficial PyAudio builds for Windows that actually work.
 Run the installer corresponding to your Python version to install PyAudio.